How to Access Property Records in Vermont

 The town clerk is responsible for providing access to public land records.
 They offer visitors regular business hours during which anyone can come in and ask for copies of records.
 Some towns/cities also have a search tool on their website where people can search for property records.

 Property records are public records for two reasons.
-First, they provide a public chain of title showing every owner of a property.
+First, they provide a public chain of title showing every property owner.
 Second, they prevent a government office from gaining too much power over the people.

 To avoid identity theft and fraud, you should limit the information about you online.
 You can do so by visiting the town clerk's office and asking them to remove anything beyond your name and address from public records.